 - Know your sources: Once just a verbal exchange, word of mouth marketing is now on Facebook, Twitter, review sites, blog posts, message forums, brand mentions, customer testimonials, and more.
 It’s essential to build an active and engaged social community by encouraging dialogue, offering loyalty programs, organizing events, and hosting contests.

 - Don’t forget to connect offline, too: While online word of mouth is an important factor to consider, The Venture Edge insists that offline word of mouth is far more valuable.
 Why?
 Offline referrals are typically more personal, emotional, and trusted: factors that can really make your word of mouth stand out and deliver new customers.

 - Offer an incentive: While good services or products may be enough for some to share their positive word of mouth recommendations, others often need a little more convincing.
 But don’t just offer cash; consider special gifts that everyone wants.
 For example, limited stock private label wine offered in exchange for referrals.

 - Be authentic: While offering incentives can be an effective tactic, paying people to write reviews is never a good idea.
 Make social media marketing organic.
-While you might get away with fake reviews, it puts your reputation and customer trust at risk.
+While you might get away with fake reviews, you’ll also be creating unnecessary reputational risk.
 Your online reviews should be genuine — not fishy — so that customers will put faith in them.

 - Build trust with consistency: Create a trustworthy product that customers can rely on.
 They should be able to expect the same experience (or better) with each purchase.
 Consistently delivering a positive experience build customer loyalty, and encourages your customers to share their great experience with others.